MPHelsinkiUni/TikaWe-Projekti-Media-arvostelu/README.md

 - The user page can show all reviews and other statistics about users.
 - Reviews can be categorized by genre.
 - The user can give comments to reviews and comments can link to each other.
-- The average value of the work can be searched.

 # Installation
 - Install the flask library in your Python environment, local or otherwise.